craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 Heading up to the Top floor, we encounter an apparition of a woman humming a lullaby that turns to attack us.
 I turned immediately as we got spooked by her, but turned back under my own will, and we continue to investigate the house.

-We solve the death of the kids, and the nurse and parents and such - and head into the basement to defeat the monster there for the kids, as a final act of salvation or such.
+We solve the death of the kids, and the nurse and parents - and then we head into the basement to defeat the monster there for the kids.
+I think it will help them